elunna/nerfhack-changelog/README.md

 * Blessed restore ability only restores a few levels (Evil)
 * potions of gain energy grant a lot more energy and get an alchemy recipe (from xNetHack).
 * Mixing oil with water always results in diluted oil.
+* Dipping water into any potion will simply dilute the other potion (SLASHEM)
+* Dipping into a cursed potion always causes an explosion (SLASHEM).
+* Dipping acid into toilets explodes and destroys the toilet.

+#### Diluted potion effects
+* Most potions have a much less potent effect when diluted (EvilHack)
 * Potions can sometimes generate diluted.
 * Shopkeepers only offer 1/2 price for diluted potions.
+* Diluted healing potions heal less and grant less max-HP (EvilHack).

 ### WANDS